yeselthangarita2017/Classification-of-Disease-in-Tea-Leaves/README.md

 ## Methodology

-* Led a team of 7 where we exchanged ideas using the [Neuromatch Academy-DL 2022 course project Github: Daily guide for projects](https://deeplearning.neuromatch.io/projects/docs/project_guidance.html) as a guide.
+* Led a team of 7 where we exchanged ideas using the [Neuromatch Academy-DL 2022 course project Github: Daily guide for projects](https://deeplearning.neuromatch.io/projects/docs/project_guidance.html).
 * Each member shared an idea of a dataset and model
 * We compared options
 * Selected the most voted project